sfc-gh-mkobel/hybrid-table-quickstart/README.md

 The statement should fail and we should receive the following error message:
 "Foreign keys that reference key values still exist."

-In order to be able to delete a record referenced by a foreign key constraint you need first to delete the reference record in table ORDER_HEADER and only then delete the referenced by record in table TRUCK
+In order to be able to delete a record referenced by a foreign key constraint you need first to delete the reference record in table ORDER_HEADER and only then delete the referenced by record in table TRUCK.
 To test it run the following statement:

 ```sql